-Kerrissey joined UMass in 2012 as a faculty member in the Sociology Department and the Labor Center.
-She teaches courses on Food and Labor, U.S. Labor History, Comparative Labor Movements, and the Sociology of Work.
+Kerrissey joined UMass in 2012 as a faculty member in the Sociology Department and the Labor Center, and began to serve as Director of the Labor Center in 2022.
+She teaches courses on U.S. Labor History, Comparative Labor Movements, Food and Labor, and the Sociology of Work.

 Kerrissey’s research focuses on labor movements, work, and inequality.
 She is co-author, along with Judy Stepan-Norris, of Union Boom and Busts: The Ongoing Struggle over the US Labor Movement, forthcoming with Oxford University Press.
 Union Booms and Busts uses archival data from 1900 to 115 to analyze why workers in some industries have been successful in forming unions, while other workers have not.